 There are few things in professional sports more commonly associated with ultimate success than winning championships.
 A World Series title is the pinnacle of baseball prosperity and the resulting World Series rings perfectly encapsulate that triumph more than anything else.
 Encrusted with jewels and made of solid gold, the average fan has no shot at ever obtaining one of these treasured keepsakes.
 However, replica rings present an ideal budget option for team supporters to personally join in the celebration.

-In more recent years, rings from championship teams that pre-date the 1922 World Series rings have emerged at auction for the 1914 Boston Braves and 1919 Cincinnati Reds.
-Two 1914 rings have been sold, including one for Johnny Evers and Rabbit Maranville, but it is not known if there were team-issued.
-The 1919 ring was made specifically for team manager Pat Moran.
+In more recent years, rings from championship teams that pre-date the 1922 World Series have emerged at auction.
+Two 1914 Boston Braves rings have been sold, including one for Johnny Evers and Rabbit Maranville, but it is not known if these were team-issued.
+The 1919 Cincinnati Reds ring was made specifically for team manager Pat Moran.

 The earliest World Series rings would be considered downright modest by today's standards.
 The general format consisted of a single diamond on a small or medium-sized design.
 Some rings, like the 1972 and 1973 Oakland Athletics, did not feature diamonds at all, much to the disappointment of the players.
 The New York Yankees changed the status quo in 1977, when their World Series rings featured an "NY" logo lined entirely with diamonds.
 Since then, the rings have gotten noticeably larger and more ornate with each passing year.

 The one gap for modern World Series rings came in 1994 due to the strike that ended the MLB year in August, resulting in no playoff or World Series games.